-The Department of Anthropology and Sociology is happy to welcome Dr. Jennifer Carroll, who is coming from her position at Elon University, for the Fall 2021 semester!
+The Department of Anthropology and Sociology is happy to welcome anthropology professor Jennifer Carroll, who joins NC State for the Fall 2021 semester.
 In order to introduce her to our amazing students, faculty, and staff, I sat down with her for a virtual interview.

 She originally began her undergraduate years as a physics major.
 However, after taking an anthropology class as an elective she fell in love with the subject, describing it as “a way to understand how we produce knowledge about people.”
 Her newfound love for the subject inspired her to receive a Master’s degree in sociology before going on to achieve her Ph.D.